 If you’re moving to Italy, you’ll quickly discover that a picturesque, art-infused locale awaits.
 Filled with inspired choices, such as Milan or Florence, there are several world-class universities, promising internships or positions at innovative startups and multinational corporations.

 But before boarding a plane, it’s imperative that you research all of the regulations and requirements for moving to Italy.
 Do yourself a favor and make relocating abroad as stress-free as possible.
 Did someone say ‘relocation checklist’?
 We’ve packed this guide with top tips and tricks to make your move to Italy simple and smooth.
-Before long, you’ll be locating housing, packing your bags and getting ready to explore your new home-from-home.
+Before long, you’ll be finding housing, packing your bags and getting ready to explore your new home-from-home.

 Before throwing yourself into living arrangements, you’ll need to finalize your placements.
 Of course, this includes deciding on a university, looking into open internships or finding a ladder-climbing position at a successful Italian company.
 Be sure that you’ve received your acceptance letter, or have been formally offered a position in writing before signing lease agreements and buying your airplane tickets!